Understanding change

 Professional accreditations

 I am an accredited member of the UK Council for Psychotherapy (UKCP) and a registered EMDR practitioner.
-Both bodies require ongoing training, supervision, and adherence to a professional code of ethics.
+I am also a Member of COSRT (College of Sexual and Relationship Therapists).
+All three bodies require ongoing training, supervision, and adherence to a professional code of ethics.

 Ready to get started?